academic-resources/odin/js/JS_resources.md

 4. [Eloquent JavaScript](http://eloquentjavascript.net/)
       - Starts with basic stuff then goes deep quick.
 5. [MDN](https://developer.mozilla.org/en-US/)
       - Probably the most complete and definitive resource on the Net.
-Professional programmers use the detailed documentation found here daily.**
+Professional programmers use the detailed documentation found here daily :**

 ---